America's biggest companies have larger worries than Trump's tariffs

 "The number of companies citing a negative impact from FX in Q3 is 25% higher than the number of companies that cited a negative impact from this factor in Q2 (12) at about the same point in time."

-The US dollar has rallied 3.28% this year versus a basket of its peers, and holds about 8% below its strongest level since 2002.
-A stronger dollar is a headwind for the largest S&P 500 companies that generate a chunk of their sales in weaker foreign currencies.
-That's because they see their earnings shrink when they are translated back to the dollar.
+The US dollar has rallied 3.28% this year versus a basket of its peers and is holding about 8% below its strongest level since 2002.
+A stronger dollar is a headwind for S&P 500 companies that generate a chunk of their sales abroad, as those companies see their earnings shrink when sales in weaker currencies are translated back to the dollar.

-The strong dollar will be in focus on Tuesday as Netflix is set to report its quarterly results after the closing bell.
-The streaming giant's international revenue surpassed its US revenue for the first time in the second quarter, and its possible the impact pops up in Tuesday's report.
-Earlier in October, a team of Goldman Sachs analysts led by Heath Terry said 2018-2020 revenue and EBITDA could be impacted by up to 20 basis points as a result.
+The strong dollar will be in focus Tuesday as Netflix is set to report its quarterly results after the closing bell.
+The streaming giant's international revenue surpassed its US revenue for the first time in the second quarter, and it's possible the impact pops up in Tuesday's report.
+Earlier in October, a team of Goldman Sachs analysts led by Heath Terry said 2018-2020 revenue and EBITDA could be affected by up to 20 basis points as a result.

 As for Trump's tariffs, Butters says they are something to keep an eye on as a growing number of companies are mentioning them on their earnings calls.